 Prerequisite(s): MATH 222 with a grade of C- or higher.
 This course is a study of the arithmetic and algebra of complex numbers, and an introduction to the differentiation and integration of complex functions.
 Topics include: rectangular and polar form of complex numbers, algebra of complex numbers, differentiation, Cauchy-Riemann equations, and contour integrals.

-Prerequisite(s): MATH 221 with a grade of C- or higher.
+Prerequisite(s): MATH 221 with a grade of C- or higher, and MATH 225 or PHYS 210 or PHYS 220 as a co-requisite or prerequisite.
 A course in the theory and applications of ordinary differential equations which emphasizes qualitative aspects of the subject.
 Topics include analytic and numerical solution techniques for linear and nonlinear systems, graphical analysis, existence-uniqueness theory, bifurcation analysis, and advanced topics.
 Equivalent course MATH 420 effective through Fall 2020.

 Prerequisite(s): MATH 221 with a grade of C- or higher.
 Chance and variability, elements of combinatorics, Bayes' theorem, random variables, binomial, poisson and normal distributions, applications to statistics.